-In the U.S., before we can market a new medical device, or a new use of, new claim for or significant modification to an existing product, we must first receive FDA clearance.
+In the U.S., before we can market a new medical device, or a new use of, new claim for or significant modification to an existing product, we must first receive FDA clearance or approval.
 We obtained PMA approval for our Inspire system in 2014.
 Additionally, we received a CE mark for commercialization of our Inspire system in Europe in 2011, and in June 2018, Japan's Ministry of Health, Labour and Welfare approved our Inspire therapy to treat moderate to severe OSA.
+We continue to work on the reimbursement process in Japan and hope to commercialize Inspire therapy there.
 To commercialize our Inspire system, both in the U.S. and Europe, we focus on physician and patient awareness and adoption of our Inspire therapy.
 To achieve this, our commercialization strategy primarily consists of our direct sales force engaging in sales efforts and promotional activities focused on ENT physicians and sleep centers and highlighting our compelling clinical data and value proposition.
 Our direct sales force utilizes strong direct-to-patient marketing initiatives to create awareness of the benefits of our Inspire system.
-We intend to make significant investments building our sales and marketing organization by increasing the number of U.S. sales representatives and continuing our direct-to-patient marketing efforts in existing and new markets throughout the U.S., Europe and Japan.
+We intend to make significant investments building our sales and marketing organization by increasing the number of U.S. sales representatives and continuing our direct-to-patient marketing efforts in existing and new markets throughout the U.S. and Europe.